Avocados, avocado oil and cellulite: facts and myths

 A lot of people think that since avocado oil is healthy (indeed), they can consume large amounts without getting any weight gain or cellulite (very wrong).

-(The same applies to olive oil and also the other unjustifiably overhyped oil of recent years, coconut oil, which is a matter for a whole separate article.)
+(The same applies to olive oil and also the other unjustifiably overhyped oil of recent years, coconut oil, which are matters for separate articles.)

 But is all this hype justified?
 Let’s see how good or avocados and avocado oil are for your figure, and especially for cellulite, which is the subject of this blog.